MesoCodes/BigDataandDataScienceProjectsPythonMLAI/README.md

 Assignment 6 (A6): Training dataset to make predictions with k nearest neighbors and numpy.

 Assignment 7 (A7): Practice with basic manipulation of strings in Python with filter function, len, map, and more.

+Assignment 8 (A8): Used joblib and for loops to print square of all positive prime numbers, with the range of the squared values being between 2 and 100,000, exclusive.
+Used mpi4py to communicate the rank and size of the process.